-Plantation Mansions Near New Orleans:
+Plantation Mansion Tours Near New Orleans:

 Group Tour -or- Car Rental:

 There are a bunch of tour bus companies in New Orleans that will take you to various plantations, but you are better off renting a car.
 You’ll save money with your own transportation and get to be on your own schedule.
-With a car you can better pick and choose which mansions to visit and will have extra time to explore the grounds or even stay overnight.
-Having a car also opens up the option of visiting the drive through safari North of New Orleans and will save you $20 a person on most of the swamp tours.
+With a car, you can better pick and choose which mansions to visit and will have extra time to explore the grounds or even stay overnight.
+Having a car also opens up the option of visiting the drive-through safari North of New Orleans and will save you $20 a person on most of the swamp tours.

 Prioritizing Your Time:

-With 10 worthwhile plantation tours near New Orleans it can be hard to prioritize.
+With 10 worthwhile plantation tours near New Orleans, it can be hard to prioritize.
 We have the top 3 mansions all rated equally as high as each other, but for different reasons.
 The Laura Plantation has the best tours, an amazing story, and a unique Creole viewpoint.
 Nottoway Plantation has the largest Antebellum mansion in the American South, the most beautiful interior, and is the only one you can stay overnight inside the main house.
-And finally Oak Alley Plantation has the most activities to do, a great tour with costumed guides, and story book rows of oak trees.
+And finally, Oak Alley Plantation has the most activities to do, a great tour with costumed guides, and storybook rows of oak trees.
 To see it all, we suggest seeing Evergreen, Laura, & Oak Alley all in one day, then stay overnight at Nottoway, and on day two tour Nottoway, San Francisco and whatever else you can on the way back to New Orleans.

 1. Nottoway Plantation:

 About Nottoway Plantation: Built in 1859 for John Randolph, this 53,000 square foot massive mansion is the youngest property on our list.
 The Goliath size of Nottoway makes it the largest Antebellum mansion still standing in the American South.
-There is a lot of cool symbolism that attentive Randolph added including 365 opening (200 windows, 165 doors) to match the days in a year.
-The exterior of the home is a mash up of an antebellum mansion and the White House with 22 columns surrounding tons of balconies that look amazing from any angle.
-The inside of the 64 room Nottoway Mansion also impressive as the 3 story monster has 15 1/2 foot high ceilings, 11 foot high exterior doors, and 12 hand-carved Italian marble fireplaces.
-The mansion is large enough that it is actually divided into a boys’ wing and girls’ wing for Randolph’s 11 kids.
+There is a lot of cool symbolism that attentive Randolph added including 365 openings (200 windows, 165 doors) to match the days in a year.
+The exterior of the home is a mash-up of an antebellum mansion and the White House with 22 columns surrounding tons of balconies that look amazing from any angle.
+The inside of the 64 room Nottoway Mansion also impressive as the 3 story monster has 15 1/2 foot high ceilings, 11-foot-high exterior doors, and 12 hand-carved Italian marble fireplaces.
+The mansion is large enough that it is actually divided into a boys’ wing and a girls’ wing for Randolph’s 11 kids.
 Every single bedroom looks like it is straight out of a movie and the magnificent White Ball Room, where 6 out of Randolph’s 7 daughters were married, will blow your mind.

 General Hours: Opens Daily at 9am.
 Tours: Daily every hour 9am-4pm; Thursday-Sunday 11am-4pm tours can add a traditional meal for only $2.99 extra.
 Admission Cost: $8 for grounds only; grounds plus Mansion tour is $20 for Adults & $6 for Children.
 Plantation Website: (HERE).